tersesystems/echopraxia/README.md

 ## Filters

 There are times when you want to add a field or a condition to all loggers.
-Although you can wrap individual loggers or create your own wrapper around `LoggerFactory`, this can be a labor intensive process that requires lots of code modification, and must be handled for fluent, semantic, async, and regular loggers.
+Although you can wrap individual loggers or create your own wrapper around `LoggerFactory`, this can be a labor-intensive process that requires lots of code modification, and must be handled for fluent, semantic, async, and regular loggers.

 Echopraxia includes filters that wrap around the `CoreLogger` returned by `CoreLoggerFactory` that provides the ability to modify the core logger from a single pipeline in the code.